-If there is a serious problem with a consumer product you bought, then you can return the item and ask for a refund even if it was on sale (or even a gift).
+If there is a serious problem with a consumer product you bought, then you can return the item and ask for a refund even if it was bought at a discount price (or even a gift).

 If you want to return it simply because you changed your mind about it, then it is up to the retailer whether they will accept it and refund your money.